matthewdeanmartin/lambda_for_free/README.md

 # lambda_for_free
 The goal is to demo multiple design and architectural patterns that use AWS lambdas and API Gateway.

+## Patterns Done so far:
+- Web server with serverside rendering in lambda (API Gateway HTTP-style +  Spring Boot in Lambda)
+  - (See other repo)
+- Spring Web API + API Gateway REST-style.
+In theory has more features and tasks that can be off loaded to API Gateway
+- Spring Web API + API Gateway HTTP-style.
+Very little offloaded to Gateway, but much simpler to setup and manage.
+- TODO: Async patterns
+  - API Gateway to Lambda that only enqueues SQS messages, polls results.
+SQS messages read by Cloud Function.
+- TODO:
+  - Lambda Function URL.
+Can we cut out the API Gateway altogether?

+Why should API gateway talk direct to spring in java-serverless-container?
+Because it feels like web development and is web development.

+If your client isn't a web browser, then sure, consider making sdk/boto calls directly to your lambdas.

+Why should a lambda calling a lambda not using java-serverless-container?
+Because, unless there is HTTP call, there isn't any HTTP going on, so it is extra.

+## Didn't work
+- API Gateway to SQS to java-serverless-container.
+Requires more json transformation logic than is easy to implement with velocity templates.

 ## Synchronous Spring with HTTP Api Gateway:
 - [Swagger UI](https://hlg0m0h7e6.execute-api.us-east-2.amazonaws.com/swagger-ui.html)
 - [Swagger Json](https://hlg0m0h7e6.execute-api.us-east-2.amazonaws.com/v3/api-docs)